okynos/documentation.achiefs.github.io/docs/configuration-file.md

         String
         {: .label}

-        Allows to define custom labels on each event produced at given path.
+        Allows to define custom labels on each event produced at the given path.

 ---